mosi-sol/shell/GDP-calculator/readme.md

 this is from governer, but from people this is not true. why?\
 same as usa, but growth rate is shit!

-**There is in the 2023 we dont have a popularilty in ecosystem. marks and ford destroying now and build the past!**
+**There is in the 2023 we dont have a popularity in ecosystem. marks and ford build the past era and destroying present!**